Rationale-Guided Few-Shot Classification to Detect Abusive Language: Results

 \subsection{Cross domain few-shot classification}

 We perform cross domain few-shot classification by considering 5 random sets of $50$, $100$, $150$, $200$ samples per label from each training dataset and use it to train different model variants.
 As a baseline, we consider the \textsc{BERT}-L model which is finetuned directly on the target dataset.
-We compare this model with our proposed models - \textsc{RAFT}-SA and \textsc{RAFT}-CA which use an attention framework to include rationales in the architecture.
+We compare this model with our proposed models - \textsc{RGFS}-SA and \textsc{RGFS}-CA which use an attention framework to include rationales in the architecture.

-When training with $50$ samples, both the RAFT models perform better than the \textsc{BERT}-L model (see Table~\ref{tab:few-shot}).
-In terms of macro F1 score, the \textsc{RAFT}-SA model outperforms the \textsc{BERT-L} by around 4 points.
-On the other hand, the \textsc{RAFT}-CA model outperforms the BERT-L by around 3.5 points.
-The highest difference between \textsc{RAFT}-SA/CA and BERT-L models appears for the FA dataset and the least for WH dataset.
+When training with $50$ samples, both the RGFS models perform better than the \textsc{BERT}-L model (see Table~\ref{tab:few-shot}).
+In terms of macro F1 score, the \textsc{RGFS}-SA model outperforms the \textsc{BERT-L} by around 4 points.
+On the other hand, the \textsc{RGFS}-CA model outperforms the BERT-L by around 3.5 points.
+The highest difference between \textsc{RGFS}-SA/CA and BERT-L models appears for the FA dataset and the least for WH dataset.
 This suggests that the classification task for WH dataset might be easier compared to the FA dataset.
 The rationales predicted by the \textsc{BERT-RLT} help in the latter case to improve the classification in a cross domain few-shot setting.
-With increase in the number of datapoints, the difference between the \textsc{RAFT} models and the \textsc{BERT-L} models reduces but stays significant across different datasets except for the WH dataset.
+With increase in the number of datapoints, the difference between the \textsc{RGFS} models and the \textsc{BERT-L} models reduces but stays significant across different datasets except for the WH dataset.